Daniel-BG/cacheasy/README.md

 * Write allocate / no write allocate
 * Multiple replacement policies (FIFO/LRU/MRU/Random)
 * Configurable number of sets and ways per cache level
+* Virtual memory on top of a cache

 It is built on top of a command line interface supporting:
 * Running scripts